MWGitHub/wizard_auth/README.md

 You have **2 hours** for the assessment.

 This assessment will focus on a simple CRUD app with authentication.
-You will have to model users, links, and comments, along with session management.
+You will have to model wizards, courses, and enrollments, along with session management.

 **Windows Users**: Please use one of our workstation machines for the